JavaGT/wearetheuniversity.org/source/blog/2009/05/07/ghost-students-abandoned-by-tertiary-system.md

-tertiary institutions to the relatively large number of part-time students, and to a significant number of students changing their programmes of study part way through to something different from what they had started.  </p>
+tertiary institutions to the relatively large number of part-time students, and to a significant number of students changing their programmes of study part way through to something different from what they had started.<p>

 <p>“But this doesn’t paint the full picture,” argues
 Dr Ryan.
 “While those are important factors, the other